CautCode/prescient-os/PRICE_UPDATER_README.md

 Without this, your portfolio P&L only updates once per trading cycle (e.g., daily).
 Market prices change constantly, so your portfolio value would be "frozen" and inaccurate between cycles.

 ### How It Works
-1. Runs in the background when `paper_trading_controller.py` starts
+1. Runs in background when `paper_trading_controller.py` starts
 2. Every 5 minutes (default), fetches current prices for all markets with open positions
 3. Recalculates P&L based on current prices
-4. Automatically saves updated portfolio
+4. Updates portfolio positions and state in PostgreSQL database
+5. Stores market price snapshots for time-series analysis

 ---